-I started my YouTube channel Self Made Millennial a year and a half ago, and since then have received countless emails asking for advice.
+Since I started my YouTube channel, Self Made Millennial, I have received countless emails asking for advice.
 The most common questions I get pertaining to the job search are, ‘Should I email them?
-What should I say?
-How do I say it?’
+What should I say?’
 It can be paralysing to know what to say in the job search when we all know that every communication can make the difference between an offer or a rejection.
 Writing to a company you want to work for is intimidating.
 Cold emailing makes our skin crawl, especially when you have one shot to make an impression!

 What if you had every email for your job search already written, and all you have to do is fill in a few blanks and hit send?